uk-gov-mirror/ministryofjustice.hmpps-delius-api/README.md

 > :warning: The Oracle docker image is gigantic...

 to prevent stopped containers from filling up your disc make sure you run:

-`docker-compose -f docker-compose.yml -f docker-compose.oracle.yml down --remove-orphans`.
+`docker-compose -f docker-compose.yml -f docker-compose.oracle.yml down --remove-orphans`

-Or just stop everything and run:
+Or just stop everything and run: `docker container prune`

-`docker container prune`.

 See [oracledb/README.md](oracledb/README.md) for more details on accessing this image, or building your own.